Ni4nne/-CP--StarfruitHat/readme.md

 :pushpin: My first mod for Stardew Valley. <br>

-:star: This mod uses Content Patcher to add StarFruit Hat in the hat's shop mouse. <br>  (Funciones implementadas)
+:star: This mod uses Content Patcher to add StarFruit Hat in the hat's shop mouse. <br>

 :computer: Content Patcher and JSON. <br>